szeryf/tumblr-powr-pak/README.md

 As mentioned above, I like to see how much stuff does the author post before I follow them.
 You can guess that by looking at the archive, but usually it requires some mental effort to estimate it.
 Plus, it's cool to see that somebody posts `1.33` posts per day :)

-Caveat: doesn't work with custom domains (i.e. when blog doesn't have `tumblr.com` in its address).

 ## How to install

-1. Clone the repo: `git clone https://github.com/szeryf/tumblr-powr-pak.git` (alternatively, you can click "Download ZIP" above then unzip the downloaded file wherever is convenient for you)
+1. Download the extension (click "Clone or download", then "Download ZIP") and unpack it.
+Alternatively, you can clone the repo if you know how to git.
 2. Open extensions tab in Chrome (Window -> Extensions)
 3. Make sure `Developer mode` is checked
 4. Click `Load unpacked extension`
-5. Navigate to the directory where you cloned (or unzipped) the extension and Select it
+5. Navigate to the directory where you unpacked (or cloned) the extension and select it
 6. That's it.
 Enjoy!
 (You might want to refresh any open Tumblr windows, though.)

+## How to update

+1. Download the extension (click "Clone or download", then "Download ZIP") and unpack it, replacing the previous version on your disk.
+Alternatively, you can update the repo if you know how to git.
+2. Open extensions tab in Chrome (Window -> Extensions)
+3. Locate the `tumblr-powr-pak` on the list and click Reload next to it.
+4. That's it.
+Enjoy!
+(You might want to refresh any open Tumblr windows, though.)

+If anything goes wrong with updating, you can always remove the extension from Chrome and add it again.

 ### What?
 Y U NO publish to Chrome store?